Thaman-N/nginx-http3/README.md

 ## Distribution switch notice

 According to [Debian Wiki](https://wiki.debian.org/DebianReleases), Debian bullseye will reach its end-of-life date in July 2024.
-Therefore, the project will switch to Debian bookworm as the packaging environment in June 2024.
+Therefore, the project has switched to Debian bookworm as the packaging environment.

 ## Table of Contents